 You may be suffering from depression, and you should always get a diagnosis and follow the guidance of a professional according to your needs.

-Once we’ve discarded or confirmed that it’s not a deeper psychological problem, it’s necessary to reflect on the following dimensions and try to practice them every day.
+Once we’ve ruled out a deeper psychological problem, we need to reflect on the following aspects and try to practice them every day and move on.

-You don’t feel good and you can’t or shouldn’t pretend otherwise.
-What good does it do to smile and wear a mask when what we feel is sadness and apathy?
+OK, so you don’t feel good, and you can’t or shouldn’t pretend otherwise.
+What good does it do to smile and wear a mask when what we feel inside is sadness and apathy?

 - Don’t fake what you feel or you will intensify your suffering.

-- You have the right to live this fragile moment of sadness.
-Believe it or not, negative motions have a purpose, which is to make us see that “there is something we need to change” to better adapt to our environment.
+- You have the right to live through these fragile moments of sadness.
+Believe it or not, negative emotions have a purpose, which is to make us see that “there is something we need to change” in order to adapt better to our environment and move on.

 Respect this slower rhythm that your body and mind now needs.
 You need time for introspection, to ask yourself questions and discover what is happening inside.